ckikkeri1/looper/README.md

 Note that the call doesn't return until all the iterations are complete.
 So you might be waiting a long time in a browser (or curl) if you request a high count.
 To address that, there's also a command-line client that will also get installed to the pod running the looper servlet.
-Just `kubectl exec` into the pod, and then run `loopctl.sh`, passing it parameters as explained when you run it with no parameters.
+Just `kubectl exec` into the pod, and then run `./loopctl.sh`, passing it parameters as explained when you run it with no parameters.
 It will run a specified number of iterations, on a specified number of parallel threads.
 You will see output from every iteration, with timings.
-Or you can build the CLI client locally and run it from your laptop, passing the *node port* or *ingress* URL of where the *looper* servlet is running.
+Or you can build the CLI client locally and run it from your laptop, passing the *node port*, *ingress* or *route* URL of where the *looper* servlet is running.

 ### Deploy